Uvalde school police chief faulted in shooting response

 “The tactical, conceptual mindset is definitely there in Texas,” said Joe McKenna, deputy superintendent for the Comal school district in Texas and a former assistant director at the state’s school safety center.

 A gunman killed 19 students and two teachers at Robb Elementary School on Tuesday.
-As students called 911, officers waited more than 45 minutes to confront the gunman.
+As students called 911, officers waited more than an hour to breach the classroom after following the gunman into the building.
 The district’s police chief, Pete Arredondo, decided officers should wait to confront the gunman on the belief he was barricaded inside adjoining classrooms and children were no longer at risk, officials said Friday.

 “It was the wrong decision,” Steven McCraw, the head of the Texas Department of Public Safety, said at a news conference Friday.